 If you enroll early and become ineligible to continue, your registration will be canceled.
 After one or more semesters following suspension, you may petition the Admissions, Enrollment and Retention committee for readmission.
 The student should submit an application for admission, a letter of appeal and official transfer transcripts to the Office of Admissions and Recruitment by October 15 for spring semester, April 15 for summer semester and July 15 for fall semester.

-The course catalog in effect at the time the student officially declares a major will govern the degree requirements for the major and minor, provided that the student has had continuous enrollment.
-Continuous enrollment will be defined as not being out of an Oklahoma State System college or university for more than two consecutive enrollment periods.
+The catalog in effect at the time the student officially declares a major will govern the degree requirements for the major and minor, provided that the student has had continuous enrollment.
+Continuous enrollment will be defined as not being out of NSU for more than two consecutive enrollment periods.
 Students who have been out three semesters will be subject to any new degree requirements.

-Each student who expects to complete degree requirements for a bachelor s degree or a master s degree must file an application (bachelor s application or master s application) by March 1 for Summer graduates, August 1 for Fall graduates, and January 1 for Spring graduates via goNSU.
+Each student who expects to complete degree requirements for a bachelor’s degree or a master’s degree must file an application by March 1 for Summer graduates, August 1 for Fall graduates, and January 1 for Spring graduates via goNSU.
 Undergraduate students, in conjunction with the advisor, should utilize the Degree Works audit to check eligibility for graduation.
-In addition, graduate students who expect to complete requirements for master s degrees next term should submit a degree check form to the Graduate College.
+In addition, graduate students who expect to complete requirements for master’s degrees next term should submit a degree check form to the Graduate College in the Administration Building.
 Forms to request the degree check are located on the Graduate College home page.
 Degree check requests are not taken during grade reporting, registration or add/drop periods.